tordevries/debuggr/README.md

 Copyright (C) 2020-2022 Tor de Vries (tor.devries@wsu.edu)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Your use of this code is entirely at your own risk.
 See the GNU General Public License for more details.

 The complete license is available in the LICENSE.txt file accompanying this project, or online at <https://www.gnu.org/licenses/gpl-3.0.en.html>.